OpenLMIS/open-lmis/README.md

 Source code
 ------------------
 1. Get the source code using `git clone https://github.com/openlmis/open-lmis.git`.
-2. For now, all work should be pushed to the 2.0 branch, not master.
-After cloning, you can do `git checkout 2.0` to get into the 2.0 branch.
+2. All work related to Mozambique should be pushed to the 2.0-moz branch, not master.
+After cloning, you can do `git checkout 2.0-moz` to get into the 2.0-moz branch.
-3. Set up dependencies on submodules using
-    ```bash
-    > git submodule init
-    > git submodule update
-    ```

 IntelliJ IDEA Setup
 -------------------